gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

     Transitively, these tests are first step in verifying that particular usage of public API always leads to predictable result for the end user.

-    These tests are implemented using jest & react testing library and are intended to run fairly fast.
+    These tests are implemented using vitest & react testing library and are intended to run fairly fast.

 -   Visual regression tests